 We also believe that our financial resources have allowed, and will continue to allow us to manage the impact of COVID-19 on our business operations for the foreseeable future.
+The challenges posed by COVID-19 on our business continue to evolve.
+Consequently, we will continue to evaluate our financial position in light of future developments, particularly those relating to COVID-19.
 We derive a significant portion of our revenue from international operations, which are primarily conducted in foreign currencies.
 As a result, changes in the value of these foreign currencies relative to the U.S. dollar have significantly impacted our results of operations and may impact our future results of operations.
-Since approximately one-third of our revenue is denominated in foreign currency, and given the volatility in the global economy created by COVID-19, our revenue results in fiscal year 2021 have been impacted by fluctuations in foreign currency exchange rates.
-We will derive additional revenues denominated in foreign currency from Kemp's international operations, which could further impact our revenue results in fiscal year 2021, if the Kemp acquisition Closing occurs in fiscal year 2021.
+Since approximately one-third of our revenue is denominated in foreign currency, and given the volatility in the global economy created by COVID-19, our revenue results in the first fiscal quarter of 2022 were impacted by fluctuations in foreign currency exchange rates.